prakashlab/template-weakly-reciprocal/README.md

-# template-strongly-reciprocal
+# template-weakly-reciprocal
-Github repository template for sharing your work under a strongly-reciprocal license
+Github repository template for sharing your work under a weakly-reciprocal license

 ## Introduction

 This repository is a base Github repository template for projects in the Prakash Lab, providing a set of defaults to help projects get their work on Github.
-This repository template is a strongly-reciprocal variant providing a default set of licenses for sharing your work under strongly-reciprocal open-source/open hardware licenses.
+This repository template is a weakly-reciprocal variant providing a default set of licenses for sharing your work under weakly-reciprocal open-source/open hardware licenses.

 Github repositories created using this template must be customized afterwards.
 Please refer to https://www.notion.so/Github-hosting-of-code-design-files-6c0f5557d3c643098c7cfe3c9de60467 on our lab's private Notion for details and context.